chepmanu/book_meal2/README.md

   <img src="./homepage.png"  alt="Book A Meal Home Page" width="350"/>
 </p>
-The link for this projects UI can be found at:https://chepmanu.github.io/book_meal/ 1.This is an app that allows for people to make orders and caterers to set up and complete orders.
+The link for this projects UI can be found at:https://chepmanu.github.io/book_meal/
+* This is an app that allows for people to make orders and caterers to set up and complete orders.

 ## How to run.
 1. Create a virtual env and activate it.